aridjayarecipes/cutesrecipes.web.app/content/post/2467-recipe-of-quick-healthy-egg-white-soup.md

 1. Make ready 1 tbsp soy sauce

 These healthy egg recipes turn an average staple into some seriously delicious egg dishes that you can eat any time of the day.
-By swapping out worthless white tortillas for whole wheat, swapping fatty pork sausage for the lean chicken variety, and adding fiber-rich beans and some fresh avocado, we&#39;ve.
+By swapping out worthless white tortillas for whole wheat, swapping fatty pork sausage for the lean chicken variety, and adding fiber-rich beans and some fresh avocado, we've.
 Egg drop soup (Chinese: 蛋花湯; pinyin: Dànhuātāng) is a Chinese soup of wispy beaten eggs in chicken broth.
 Condiments such as black or white pepper, and finely chopped scallions and tofu are optional, but commonly added to the soup.

 <!--inarticleads2-->